mega232000/LITA_CAPSTONE_DATA-COSTOMER-/README.md

 - Data: Contains sales data(XLSX & CSV) files.

 ### Excel Files:
-- Sales Exploration: Initial data exploration using pivot tables.
+-  subscription service exploration Exploration: Initial data exploration using pivot tables.
-- Sales Metrics: Calculations for average sales per product and total revenue by region.
+-  subscription service  Metrics: Calculations for average sales per product and total revenue by region.

 ### SQL Queries:
-retrieve the total number of customers from each region find the most popular subscription type by the number of customers find customers who canceled their subscription within 6 months. calculate the average subscription duration for all customers. find customers with subscriptions longer than 12 months. calculate total revenue by subscription type. find the top 3 regions by subscription cancellations. find the total number of active and canceled subscriptions.
+retrieve the total number of customers from each region,find the most popular subscription type by the number of customers,find customers who canceled their subscription within 6 months.,calculate the average subscription duration for all customers,find customers with subscriptions longer than 12 months,calculate total revenue by subscription type,find the top 3 regions by subscription cancellations,find the total number of active and canceled subscriptions.

 ### Power BI Dashboards:
 - Sales Overview: Dashboard visualizing sales overview, top-performing products, and regional breakdowns.